Collette Divitto's Down Syndrome Story

 My #1 goal is to continue to grow my company, and to land big accounts across the US, so I can keep employing people with disabilities and lower the unemployment rate from 81.5% to as low as I can get it!
 I am also working on franchising, hoping to help other families across the US and build more entrepreneurs like me.

 What about my diagnosis?
 Do I really need a label – Down Syndrome?
 That is exactly what has held me back from opportunities.
-People hear a label and they assume dis-abled!
+People hear a label and they assume “dis-abled”!
 So let’s move on from that one.

-My Experience with Speech Therapy
+My Experience with Speech and Language Therapy

 Speech Tips for Children with Down Syndrome

 My Mom read a lot about my speaking challenges and decided to put a metronome in my room, with the click sound on low.
-She felt if my brain could learn a new beat or rhythm than maybe my brain and my speech could be on the same beat and people could understand me.
+She felt if my brain could learn a new beat or rhythm then maybe my brain and my speech could be on the same beat, and people could understand me.
 It actually worked and also helped with my academics.
 I had way less anxiety and could process things more clearly.
 When I speak in public now, it helps me to use my hands to follow a beat.